Awards & Mentions

 Updating video content for modern media palates.

-After meeting the VP of Research and Development for Wilson Learning, we were asked if we could assist in updating the video portion of their wildly popular “Negotiate to Yes” training program.
+After meeting the VP of Research and Development for Wilson Learning, Sage Media was asked to update the video scenarios of their wildly popular “Negotiate to Yes” training program.
 Our evaluation of Wilson Learning’s needs identified more than this initial request.
 Their training concepts were excellent, and they wanted to keep the scenarios similar to what was tried-and-tested in the past.

 Before Sage Media